 Excessive sound is the single most likely reason that law enforcement officers will pay an unexpected visit.

 The Sound Squad will be monitoring and working with sound camps throughout the event.
 Failure to comply with their requests will be grounds for removal.
 If the police arrive with noise complaints, they may be directed toward camps that are violating sound policies.
-Please protect the safety and success of Engulf by complying with all sound restrictions when they are in effect.

 COOPERATION & THE LAW